GauravDhuri/missingskill-learning/linux/Linux.md

   This feature is especially useful for commercial organizations such as Schools, Businesses and I.T Companies.
 Compare it to Windows OS whose Basic version can costs upto Rs 9,299.00 and Pro version can cost upto Rs 22,799.00 for a single PC.
 Imagine, a Company (assuming to have atleast 10 employees) must spend a minimum of Rs 9,29,900.00 to get started.

-  Extra :

-  Now, to get around this some individuals install a pirated version of Windows and can get away with it, if it's a personal desktop.
-But Commerical companies won't use such measures since not only is it unethical but if the audit logs are checked and a Company is found using pirated OS, it can be fined heavily and the deivces can be siezed.
-To avoid all this hassle, all the companies simply opt to use Linux as their OS.

 * <span class="sub-header">Access to Open Source</span>

   "Source code" is the part of software that most computer users don't ever see; it's the code computer programmers can manipulate to change how a piece of software—a "program" or "application"—works.
 Programmers who have access to a computer program's source code can improve that program by adding features to it or fixing parts that don't always work correctly.

-  ## Extra

   This comes as shock to many people that 'Android' one of the most popular mobile operating system is based on Linux .
 But do not misunderstand what that line means.
 To put it simply, Android may be based on Linux, but it's not based on the type of Linux system that we use on PC i.e We cannot run Android apps on Linux and vice-versa.

   So, What does it mean when we say 'Android is based on Linux'?
-Here, when we use the word 'Linux' we mean the 'Linux kernel' (A kernel is the core part of an OS)
+Here, when we use the word 'Linux' we mean the 'Linux kernel' <a href="#kernel">(What is Kernel ?)</a>

 * <span class="sub-header">Multiple Distribution</span>